 Hall Render Killian Heath & Lyman

-Joseph Wolfe is a partner with Hall, Render, Killian, Heath & Lyman, P.C., the largest health care focused law firm in the country, now with offices nationwide.
 Mr. Wolfe provides advice and counsel to many of the nation's largest health systems, hospitals and medical groups on a variety of health care issues.
 He regularly counsels clients on a national basis regarding compliance-focused physician compensation strategies.
-He is a frequent speaker on issues related to the physician self-referral statute (Stark Law), hospital-physician transactions, physician compensation and health care fair market value issues.
+Mr. Wolfe is a frequent speaker on issues related to the physician self-referral statute (Stark Law), hospital-physician transactions, physician compensation and health care fair market value issues.
 Before attending law school at the University of Wisconsin, he served as a combat engineer in the United States Army.Close